aappleby/metron/docs/TemporalLogic.md

 By changing ```<=``` to ```=```, we have created an ordering dependency between "update_a" and "update_b".
 If update_a is evaluated first, we get "a = 1, b = 2" after the first clock cycle.
 If update_b is evaluated first, we get "a = 2, b = 1".

-For this reason, virtually all Verilog style guides forbid using blocking assignments inside clocked blocks.
+For this reason, virtually all Verilog style guides forbid using blocking assignments inside "always_ff" or "always @(posedge)" blocks.

 -----